Mississippi College: Athletics

-Mississippi College competes in NCAA Division II as a member of the Gulf South Conference.
-The college sponsors teams in football, basketball (men's and women's), baseball, softball, tennis (men's & women's), golf (men's & women's), soccer (men's & women's), volleyball, track and field (men's indoor & outdoor & women's indoor & outdoor), cross country running (men's & women's), equestrian (women's), and table tennis (men's & women's).
+Mississippi College competes in NCAA Division II as a member of the Gulf South Conference as of 2014.
+The college sponsors teams in football, basketball (men's and women's), baseball, softball, tennis (men's and women's), golf (men's and women's), soccer (men's and women's), volleyball, track and field (men's indoor and outdoor, and women's indoor and outdoor), cross country running (men's and women's), equestrian (women's), and table tennis (men's and women's).

 The MC men's baseball team won the 2018 Gulf South Conference championship.

-In Fall 2018, the MC women's soccer team finished the season ranked No. 14 in the nation.
+In 2015, the women's soccer team advanced to the championship game of the National Christian College Athletic Association, losing in penalty kicks after playing to a draw with Houghton College.
+In Fall 2018, the women's soccer team finished the season ranked 14th in the nation.
 The team competed in the Sweet 16 of the NCAA Division II post-season tournament.

-The MC table tennis team finished the 2017–18 season ranked No. 3 in the nation at the championship games in Round Rock, Texas in April 2018.
-More than 150 colleges in the US and Canada field table tennis teams.

-MC's archery team won two first-place medals at the National 3D Championships in Foley, Alabama in October 25–28.
-2018.
-The MC men's compound team won first place.
-So did the MC bowhunter women's squad.
-USA Archery and the Archery Shooters Association sanctioned the national competition in Alabama.

-In 2015, the women's soccer team advanced to the championship game of the National Christian College Athletic Association, losing in penalty kicks after playing to a draw with Houghton College.

-The MC women's softball team was the 2017 Gulf South Conference champion.

-From 2012 through 2014, MC's table tennis team ended the season ranked No. 2 among the more than 150 colleges playing the Olympic sport.
-In 2015, the MC table tennis team captured the national championship.
-The team won the title at the National Collegiate Table Tennis Association games in Wisconsin.

-The university's equestrian team commenced in 2008.
+From 2012 through 2014, MC's table tennis team ended the season ranked second of the 250 participating universities.
+In 2015, the table tennis team won the national championship at the National Collegiate Table Tennis Association games in Wisconsin.
+The MC table tennis team finished the 2017–18 season ranked third in the nation at the championship games in Round Rock, Texas in April 2018.

 MC became the first college in the state to field an archery team in Fall 2014.
 The university's bass fishing and sporting clays squads takes part in regional and national competitions.

-An archery team member won a gold medal as the best collegiate male bow hunter in the USA.
-The honor came at the Spring 2017 U.S. Collegiate Archery Championship in South Dakota.
+An archery team member won a gold medal as the best collegiate male bow hunter at the Spring 2017 U.S. Collegiate Archery Championship in South Dakota.
+The men's compound team and the bowhunter women's squad won first place at the National 3D Championships in Foley, Alabama in 2018.

-Mississippi College athletic teams began the transition to NCAA Division II and rejoined the Gulf South Conference based in Birmingham, Alabama in Fall 2014.
+The MC women's softball team was the 2017 Gulf South Conference champion.

+The university's equestrian team began in 2008.